Economy of Jordan: External trade

 Since 1995, economic growth has been low.
 Real GDP has grown at only about 1.5% annually, while the official unemployment has hovered at 14% (unofficial estimates are double this number).
 The budget deficit and public debt have remained high and continue to widen, yet during this period inflation has remained low due mainly to stable monetary policy and the continued peg to the United States Dollar.
 Exports of manufactured goods have risen at an annual rate of 9%.
 Monetary stability has been reinforced, even when tensions were renewed in the region during 1998, and during the illness and ultimate death of King Hussein in 1999.

 Expectations of increased trade and tourism as a consequence of Jordan's peace treaty with Israel have been disappointing.
 Security-related restrictions to trade with the West Bank and the Gaza Strip have led to a substantial decline in Jordan's exports there.
 Following his ascension, King Abdullah improved relations with Arabic states of the Persian Gulf and Syria, but this brought few real economic benefits.
 Most recently the Jordanians have focused on WTO membership and a Free Trade Agreement with the U.S. as means to encourage export-led growth.

 Investment

 The stock market capitalisation of listed companies in Jordan was valued at $37.639 billion in 2005 by the World Bank.

-Salaries
+Salaries and welfare

 According to the 2015 Middle East and North Africa Salary Survey conducted by Bayt.com, Respondents from GCC (49%) seem somewhat happier with the raise they received in 2014, as compared to respondents from Levant (42%):

+The Social Security Corporation (SSC) is the primary government agency in Jordan responsible for administering social insurance, covering a large percentage of the formal labor force by providing pensions, disability and survivor benefits, work injury coverage, unemployment support, and maternity leave.